tapirdata/wson-diff/README.md

 # wson-diff [![Build Status](https://secure.travis-ci.org/tapirdata/wson-diff.png?branch=master)](https://travis-ci.org/tapirdata/wson-diff) [![Dependency Status](https://david-dm.org/tapirdata/wson-diff.svg)](https://david-dm.org/tapirdata/wson-diff) [![devDependency Status](https://david-dm.org/tapirdata/wson-diff/dev-status.svg)](https://david-dm.org/tapirdata/wson-diff#info=devDependencies)
->  A differ/patcher for arbitrary values that presents delta in a terse [WSON](https://www.npmjs.com/package/wson)-like format.
+>  A differ/patcher for arbitrary values that presents delta in a terse WSON-like format.

+[WSON](https://www.npmjs.com/package/wson) can be used to stringify structured data, transmit that string to some receiver, where it can be parsed to reconstruct that original data.
+Now both ends posses that identical data.
+If now that data happens to change a little, why should we retransmit that whole redundant information?
+This is where wson-diff comes in:

+1. Generate a [delta](#delta) by either:
+  - applying `diff` to your old value `have` and the current `wish`.
+  - manually build up this **delta**.
+2. Send the **delta** over the wire.
+3. On the receiver end: Apply that **delta** to the value `have` in being.
+Optionally:
+ - Use a [notifier](#notifier) to update some dependent (DOM?) - structure.

 ## Usage